jinx0Raven/HR-Attrition-Analysis-Using-Python/README.md

 Files:

-HR_Attrition_Analysis.ipynb – Jupyter notebook with data exploration, visualization, and correlation analysis
+HR_Attrition_Analysis.ipynb – Kaggle notebook with data exploration, visualization, and correlation analysis

-data/WA_Fn-UseC_-HR-Employee-Attrition.csv – dataset (optional, can instruct to download from Kaggle)

 Usage:

-Download the dataset from Kaggle (or use data/ if included)
+You can browse the Kaggle Notebook directly and see the Inputs/Outputs by clicking [here](https://www.kaggle.com/code/jinxraven/jinx-s-ibm-hr-worksheet)
+Or
+Download the notebook in file 2.

-Open the notebook in Jupyter or Google Colab
+Open the notebook in Jupyter or Google Colab or Kaggle

 Run all cells to reproduce analysis and visualizations

-Key Insights:
+Key Insights I found:

 Overtime is strongly correlated with attrition